 High school juniors can win free trip to Washington, D.C.

-The deadline for the 2017 Washington Youth Tour has passed.
-Check back in the fall of 2017 for information about the 2018 Washington Youth Tour.
+The deadline to apply for the 2018 Washington Youth Tour has passed.
+Check back in the fall of 2018 for instructions on applying for the 2019 tour.

 Want to know what it's like to go on the Washington Youth Tour?
 Watch this video: